-Nokia's "Operation Rolling Thunder" to bring a variety of devices to the U.S.Alex Wagner - Senior News Editor
+Nokia's "Operation Rolling Thunder" to bring a variety of devices to the U.S.Alex Wagner - Deputy Managing Editor, News Desk

 Yesterday we saw the debut of T-Mobile's Nokia Lumia 710, which is noteworthy because it's the first Nokia-made Windows Phone to be announced for a U.S. carrier.
 The debut marked the first day of "Operation Rolling Thunder," says Nokia North America President Chris Weber, the internal name of the company's planned rollout of Windows Phone devices here in the U.S. Speaking with Bloomberg, Weber said that Nokia plans to release "a portfolio of devices in the U.S. across a range of price points, user experience and operators."
 The exec didn't go into any details about specific devices, but he did tease that CES is going to be big for Nokia.
 "We’ll have a very large presence and it’ll be clear that Nokia is back in a quite strong way in the U.S.," Weber said.